Fiat 131: Polski Fiat 131p

 Assembly of the 131 sedan was also undertaken in Poland by Fabryka Samochodów Osobowych (FSO) in the years 1975 to 1981, and 3102 were assembled in total.
 They were often used by state institutions and communist party officials.
 First series cars were available only in Special trim and were called Polski Fiat 131p Mirafiori.
 Cars of second series were known under the name Fiat 131p Mirafiori and were offered in L and CL trim levels.

 Other producers

 The Fiat 131 was also produced at Helwan, in Egypt, by El Nasr since at least 1982, on the basis of complete knockdown (CKD) kits.
-This was followed by CKD assembly of the Tofaş Murat 131 between 1991-2009.
-The Tofaş Murat 131 has also been assembled in Ethiopia by Holland Car between 2006-2010.
+This was followed by CKD assembly of the Tofaş Murat 131 between 1991 and 2009.
+The Tofaş Murat 131 has also been assembled in Ethiopia by Holland Car between 2006 and 2010.

 Other CKD production of the Fiat 131 has taken place in the following countries: